Khloe Kardashian Is Pregnant, Expecting First Child With Tristan Thompson

-It's going to be Mama KoKo instead of Auntie KoKo soon!
-Multiple sources exclusively confirm to Us Weekly that Khloé Kardashian is pregnant and expecting her first child with her boyfriend, Tristan Thompson.
+Mama KoKo!
+Khloé Kardashian is pregnant and expecting her first child with her boyfriend, Tristan Thompson, multiple sources confirm exclusively to Us Weekly.

 The Keeping Up With the Kardashians star, 33, and Thompson, 26, began dating in September 2016 after meeting on a blind date set up by one of her friends.
 “I’m in the best relationship I’ve ever been in and it doesn’t take a ring for me to feel that way,” she gushed in a recent interview with You magazine, shutting down engagement rumors.